memphis-iis/mofacts/docs/DEPLOYING.md

 Note that this assumes that no other node.js processes are running on your server.

-When executing a meteor app, a few environment variables need to be specified.
-As a result, it's important to use the `-E` switch with `sudo` so that these variables are maintained.
-In addition, node and meteor both examine the HOME environment variable, so it should be set correctly as well.
-Finally, note that the node.js `forever` package is used to run meteor as a daemon process:
+When executing a meteor app, you must specify some environment variables.
+As a result, it's important to use the `-E` switch with `sudo` so the commands can "see" these variables.
+Node and meteor both examine the HOME environment variable, so you must set it as well.
+We use the node.js `forever` package to run meteor as a daemon process.

 ````
 $ export HOME=$(pwd)